jonlpersson/ed-latimore/site/_posts/2022-04-10-how-to-be-an-adult-6-things-to-stop-doing.md

 ---
 date: 2022-04-10 14:45:06 -0400
 article_type: Article
-title: 'How to be an adult: 6 things to stop doing'
+title: 'How to be an adult: 6 major markers of adulthood'
 permalink: /how-to-be-an-adult/
 tags:
   - change-your-perspective